cromagn/metis-reaction-protocol/docs/index.rst

    The author(s) of this documentation and the associated code are **not affiliated with, endorsed by, or sponsored by METIS** or its parent companies.
 Use of this information may violate the terms of service or warranty agreements of the original manufacturer.
 Proceed at your own risk.

-METIS Reaction Lights: BLE Protocol Analysis (WIP)
+METIS FORZA Reaction Lights: BLE Protocol Analysis (WIP)
 ============================================
 .. image:: _static/Front_1.jpg
    :alt: Metis Images